Giskard-AI/giskard/python-client/docs/guides/wrap_model/index.md

   ::::
   :::::

-## Upload your model in the Giskard server
+## Upload your model to the Giskard server

 Uploading the model to the Giskard server enables you to:
 * Compare your model with others using a test suite.